tapis-project/documentation/source/technical/systems.rst

 lower case is also allowed.
 Having ``MODIFY`` implies ``READ``.

 -------------------------
-Authorization Credentials
+Authentication Credentials
 -------------------------
-At system creation time the authorization credentials may be specified if the effective access user *effectiveUserId* is a specific user (such as a service account) and not a dynamic user, i.e. ``${apiUserId}``.
-If the effective access user is dynamic then authorization credentials for any user allowed to access the system must be registered in separate API calls.
+At system creation time the authentication credentials may be specified if the effective access user *effectiveUserId* is a specific user (such as a service account) and not a dynamic user, i.e. ``${apiUserId}``.
+If the effective access user is dynamic then authentication credentials for any user allowed to access the system must be registered in separate API calls.
 Note that the Systems service does not store credentials.
 Credentials are persisted by the Security Kernel service and only specific Tapis services are authorized to retrieve credentials.